lenisha/spring-jndi-appservice/README.md

 To define JNDI Datasource for Tomact Application, add file `META-INF/context.xml` to the application.
-In this example it's added to `main/webapp/META-INF/context.xml` anc contains the following datasource definition This solution uses Tomcat JDBC Pool and MSI Interceptor that is refreshing token if needed.
+In this example it's added to `main/webapp/META-INF/context.xml` anc contains the following datasource definition This solution uses default db pool in Tomcat (typically Apache Commons DBCP) and native JDBC driver capability to get and refresh MSI tokens.

 ```
 <Context>